khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 2. Using an online tree-drawing program to generate images
 3. Drawing trees with LaTeX

-Part 1 covers editing bracketed trees and using using the web app [jsSyntaxTree][jssyntaxtree] to generate images.
+We will start by creating simple bracketed trees in a text document, then copying them into the web app [jsSyntaxTree][jssyntaxtree] to generate images.
 This may be all you need if you just want to copy the images into another document.

-Part 2 covers tree drawing in LaTeX using the package [tikz-qtree].
+From there, we will turn to drawing trees in LaTeX using the package [tikz-qtree].
-The same basic principles apply, but there is a lot more that you can do, and there are minor gotchas with the syntax.
+The same basic principles apply, but LaTeX gives you much more control over the formatting, and can do things that the web apps simply cannot.
-If you want to keep everything in one file rather that keeping track of many separate image files, or need more control over the formatting, this is the way to go.
+And of course, if you want to keep everything in a single document, and not have to deal with managing a bunch of separate image files, this is the only way to go.

 <h2>Contents</h2>
 * Kramdown TOC (this line will be deleted)